Best productivity apps in 2021 – Master List

 Best productivity apps for students

-- Notion is an app that’s become a strong contender to Evernote.
-It’s a different kind of project management tool that puts an emphasis on task lists, document storage, and scrapbooking.
+Notion is an app that’s become a strong contender to Evernote.
+It’s a different kind of project management tool that emphasizes task lists, document storage, and scrapbooking.
 With large storage, you can keep all of your notes, photos, and schedules in one place where they can be easily retrieved.
 What’s more, if you have a .edu email at your school, Notion gives you a free upgrade from the basic plan.

 Best productivity apps for people with ADHD